nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 4. Set the input and output environment variables for the Lambdas.
 Although we have a global set of environment variables, only the final Lambda uses the set as it stands right now.

-5. the SAM command line also provides a convenient file that allows you to set all of the default options.
+5. When you run SAM deploy at the command line, it creates a convenient file that allows you to set all of the default options.
+Since we are running SAM using CodeBuild, we will need to edit this file.
 Open the file `samconfig.toml`.
-One of the entries is the region.
-You will need to change this to `eu-west-1`.

-Another entry is the Deployment bucket.
-This is used to put the zip files for all the Lambdas ready for deployment.
-Edit that to be your bucket that you have created for the lab.

-Finally also change the stack name so it is unique.

-Save your change.

 ```
 version = 0.1